 Pte Frederick Ellis Ingram (1899-1918)

-Frederick Ingram was probably born ‘Albert Ellis’ on 14 July 1899 in Clapham, London.
-His parentage is currently unknown, however by 1901 he was living as a ‘nurse child’ (i.e. fostered) with Thomas and Mary Ingram in Crouch.
-In January 1904 Frederick started at Platt School, after which he worked for a while at Basted Paper Mills before enlisting in Maidstone with The Queen’s Own (Royal West Kent Regiment) in March 1917.
-Joining the Training Reserve Frederick was eventually posted to the 7th Battalion on the Western Front around June 1918 and likely arrived with his new unit in the field with a draft of 43 other men on 30 July.
-At the time the battalion was training northeast of Amiens at St. Pierre-a-Gouy but on the cusp of moving back up the line in preparation for an offensive that would become known as the Battle of Amiens.
+Frederick Ingram was probably born Albert Ellis on 14 July 1899 in Clapham, London.
+His parentage is unknown; however, by 1901, he lived as a ‘nurse child’ (i.e. fostered) with Thomas and Mary Ingram in Crouch.
+In January 1904 Frederick started at Platt School, after which he worked at Basted Paper Mills before enlisting in Maidstone with The Queen’s Own (Royal West Kent Regiment) in March 1917.
+He joined the Training Reserve and was eventually posted to the 7th Battalion on the Western Front around June 1918 – likely arriving with his new unit in the field with a draft of 43 other men on 30 July.
+At the time, the battalion was training northeast of Amiens at St. Pierre-a-Gouy but was on the cusp of moving back up the line in preparation for an offensive known as the Battle of Amiens.

 Dear Mrs Ingram,